FarronF/limerick-council-meetings/meetings/2023/07/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 22nd June 2023.md

 and assistance during his term as Cathaoirleach.
 The Director, on behalf of Management and

-Staff thanked the Cathaoirleach for his assistance during the year.--- 8
+Staff thanked the Cathaoirleach for his assistance during the year.
+---
+8

 This concluded the Meeting.